opspec-pkgs/project/how-tos.md

 implement your package !

-you can test your pkg via:
+you can run your pkg via:

 ```shell
 opctl run ../